Advanced Configuration and Maintenance

 Note

 Backup is optional.
 You can remove all directories, disabling backup entirely.
-Mode Switch does not require backup to be configured.
+Lockdown does not require backup to be configured.

 - File-first (